Decipher/custom_formatters/README.txt

 Features
 --------------------------------------------------------------------------------

-* Two default editor/renderer engines:
+* Three default editor/renderer engines:
+  * Formatter presets.
   * HTML + Tokens.
   * PHP.
 * Supports for all fieldable entities, including but not limited to: